Datalong/ERPC-framework/readmeEN.md

 [Chinese](https://github.com/Datalong/ERPC-framework/new/master/readme.md) | English

-To talk about🏆 Design a lightweight distributed RPC framework from scratch
+## To talk about🏆 Design a lightweight distributed RPC framework from scratch
 ### 📰 Write in front

-Based on Spring + netty + Nacos + kyro, this project designs and implements a lightweight distributed RPC framework from scratch, including detailed design ideas and development tutorials, * * learn by building wheels * *, so as to deeply understand the underlying principle of RPC framework.Compared with the same XXXX system on the resume, making wheels can obviously win the favor of interviewers💖
+Based on Spring + netty + Nacos + kyro, this project designs and implements a lightweight distributed RPC framework from scratch, including detailed design ideas and development tutorials,  learn by building wheels, so as to deeply understand the underlying principle of RPC framework.Compared with the same XXXX system on the resume, making wheels can obviously win the favor of interviewers💖

 Of course, we should make fewer wheels in the actual project and try to use the ready-made excellent framework to save a lot of trouble